flexito/swivelmeta-dcl-sdk/README.md

    npm install npm i swivelmeta-dcl-sdk
    ```

+2. Run `dcl start` or `dcl build` so the dependencies are correctly installed.

-2. Add this line at the start of your game.ts file, or any other TypeScript files that require it:
+3. Add this line at the start of your `game.ts` file, or any other TypeScript files that require it:

    ```ts
    import * as sm from "swivelmeta-dcl-sdk";
    ```

+4. In your TypeScript file, write `sm.` and let the suggestions of your IDE show the available helpers.

-## Usage
+## DynamicMedia

-### < use case 1 >
+### Usages

-To do `dynamically change media`, add the `DynamicMedia` entity to your scene.
+Allows you to `dynamically change media`, add the `DynamicMedia` entity to your scene.

 DynamicMedia requires three arguments when being constructed: